In my post, I show you step by step how to change the PHP version for your website using your Bluehost hosting Cpanel.

 It is important to keep your PHP version updated.
 The latest versions are supported and have patches to resolve security vulnerabilities.
 Your site will run smoother and faster.

-Can I check my PHP version without going into my Cpanel?
+Can you check the PHP version without going into your Cpanel?

-There is a WordPress plugin that displays your site PHP version on your WordPress dashboard.
+There is a WordPress plugin that displays your site’s current PHP version on your WordPress dashboard.
+The plugin is ‘Display PHP version’.
+You can install it from the WordPress plugin library.

 How to change the PHP version video tutorial